NewsLocal NewsSouth MIVan Buren

 The Palisades plant is on schedule to start generating power in the fourth quarter of 2025.

-Some people living near the plant have voiced concerns about the speed and safety surrounding the re-opening of Palisades.
+Some people living near the plant have voiced concerns about the speed and safety surrounding the reopening of Palisades.

-It's virtual and starts at 6 p.m. - You can register for it here.
+There's another public hearing scheduled over the plant restart Tuesday.
+It's virtual and starts at 6 p.m.
+You can register for it here.

 Follow FOX 17: Facebook - X (formerly Twitter) - Instagram - YouTube